 Hot-dipped Galvanized coatings provide a resistance to rust.
 Galvanized nails should be used where moisture may cause deterioration of the fastener.
 In addition, galvanized nails are recommended for pressure-treated wood because copper is part of the treatment; due to galvanic action, the copper would corrode metal nails without the zinc coating.

 Vinyl coatings serve two purposes.
 First, the vinyl makes the nail easier to drive by reducing friction.
 However, the friction still generates enough heat, which leads to the second purpose.
 When driven, the vinyl melts.
 After cooling, the vinyl is adhered to the nail and the wood, which makes it harder to remove.
 The vinyl coating is usually green or yellow.
+Keep in mind that many health organizations consider vinyl to be unhealthy since it includes red-list chemicals.

 While not a coating, stainless steel nails resist corrosion.
 However, they are more expensive than coated nails.